supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - **Today**: This tells you when you should go to bed and when you should wake up.
 In this example, this Sleep Chart function has given us the exact position of the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span>, which is 01:18.
 This function has also given us the exact position of the <span style="padding: 3px; color: white; background-color: red;">red line</span>, which is 08:07.
 As we explained in the [section](#show-time-block-data) above, <span style="padding: 3px; color: rgb(255, 255, 255); background-color: blue;">blue line</span> means bedtime, and <span style="padding: 3px; color: white; background-color: red;">red line</span> means wake-up time.
 I have used the red arrows in the [screenshot above](/supermemo/sleep-chart/show-time-block-data.png) to help you understand this further.
 - **Tomorrow**: This shows the exact same thing as **Today**, except it shows the optimum bedtime and wake-up time for tomorrow.
 I have used the black arrows in the [screenshot above](/supermemo/sleep-chart/show-time-block-data.png) to help you understand this further.
 - **Sleep length**: This is the recommended sleep duration based on the hours shown above.
 So, between **Today** and **Tomorrow**, the difference in ideal sleep length hours is shown as "06:48 -> 06:52."
 Subtracting the hours supplied in **Today** yields the optimum amount of sleep hours for today: 08:07-01:18=06:48.
 The same is true for the ideal number of sleep hours for the tomorrow: 07:47-00:56=06:51.

+### Statistics Pane
+There is a pane on the right side of the window, as seen in the [annotated screenshot](/supermemo/sleep-chart/empty-timeline.png).
+Let's call it the Statistics Pane (though it is worth mentioning that this is not the official name).

+This pane displays various statistics about the individual days.
+You can cycle through these options by pressing <kbd>Ctrl</kbd>+<kbd>Right</kbd> and <kbd>Ctrl</kbd>+<kbd>Left</kbd>.
+The statistics are fairly self-explanatory, and hence we will not go through them in detail for now.

+You can also click on Options from the [Menu bar](/supermemo/sleep-chart/empty-timeline.png), then choose Statistics.